faa5115/reconstruction/README.md

 ### NUFFT and Gridding

+Before reading if you want to look at my implementation, check out ```func_Cart2nonCart_fa.m```.
+This function has on option for you to choose either NUFFT or gridding reconstruction.
+Default is NUFFT.
+If you want to see a demonstration on how to use this function, see ```/nonCartesianReconstruction/mainDemonstrate_NonCartRecon.m```.

 Both methods solve the same the same inverse problem, but differe slight:  the NUFFT solves a least-squares solution and gridding gives in approximation.
 In this discussion, the *acquired* raw k-space data is $$\mu$$, and all acquired samples are concatenated as a tall vector.
 For example say each readout projection had $$N_{ro}$$ samples, and there were $$N_{spokes}$$ total projections, then $$\mu$$ is a $$N_{ro} N_{spokes} \times 1$$ tall vector.
 The cartesian image $$Im(x, y, z)$$ is on a rectilinear/Cartesian grid of size $$N_x N_y N_z \times 1$$.